redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 ### Full-text search

 If you've defined a field with a type of `text` in your schema, you can store text in it and perform full-text searches against it.
-The way a `text` field is search is different from how a `string` is searched.
+The way a `text` field is searched is different from how a `string` is searched.
 A `string` can only be compared with `.equals` and must match the entire string.
 With a `text` field, you can look for words and partial words.

 A `text` field is optimized for human-readable text and it's pretty clever.
 It understands that certain words (like *a*, *an*, or *the*) are common and ignores them.
 It understands how words relate to each other and so if you search for *give*, it matches *gives*, *given*, *giving*, and *gave* too.
 It ignores punctuation.

-Let's add a route the does a full-text search against our `personalStatement` field:
+Let's add a route that does full-text search against our `personalStatement` field:

 ```javascript
 router.get('/with-statement-containing/:text', async (req, res) => {